Hartley Transform Calculator

 H[k]={X[k]}{X[k]}.

-This short example shows exactly how the calculator interprets an input sequence and what the output means.
+This worked example shows exactly how the calculator interprets an input sequence and how the output is built coefficient by coefficient.

 Input sequence